OmarMUhammed03/CodeMedics-Clinic/README.md

 We are continuously working to enhance the El7a2ny Virtual Clinic and Pharmacy platform.
 Upcoming features and improvements include:

-- **Swagger Integration**: API documentation using Swagger will be added very soon to provide an interactive and developer-friendly interface for exploring and testing the backend endpoints.
+- ✅ **Swagger Integration**: API documentation using Swagger has been added to provide an interactive and developer-friendly interface for exploring and testing the backend endpoints.

 - **Redis Caching**: Integration of Redis is planned to optimize data retrieval, reduce server load, and improve overall response time through efficient caching mechanisms.